Herding Dogs

 About the Dutch Shepherd

-The Dutch Shepherd is a very large herding dogs known for its outgoing nature and highly intelligent mind.
-Adaptable to most living situations, the Dutch Shepherd is manageable for most owners.
+The Dutch Shepherd is a large herding dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, adaptable to most living situations, the Dutch Shepherd is manageable for most owners.
 Typically standing 21 to 25 inches and weighing 50 to 70 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Herding Dogs group, the Dutch Shepherd brings a distinct combination of traits that sets it apart.
 The Dutch Shepherd is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Dutch Shepherd loves being close to its people and forms strong bonds with every member of the household.